About Rachel Hilts, R.D.

 Rachel Hilts, Registered Dietitian (she/her)

-When not talking about food (which is rare), I am happy spending time with a good book, my two cats (Biggie Smalls and Raekwon) and my partner, or spending time by the water.
+When I’m not talking about food (which is rare), you can find me reading, spending time by the water, or relaxing with my partner and our two cats (Biggie Smalls and Raekwon).

-I am licensed with the Nova Scotia College of Dietitians and Nutritionists # 1585.
+I am licensed with the Nova Scotia Regulator of Dietetics # 1585.

 What is a Dietitian?